Information for Economist Job Applicants

-The Bureau of Economics (BE) at the US Federal Trade Commission (FTC) has a proud tradition of providing scientifically sound, data-driven economic analysis that informs antitrust, consumer protection, and business regulation policy in the United States.
+The Bureau of Economics (BE) at the US Federal Trade Commission (FTC) has a proud tradition of providing scientifically sound, data-driven economic analyses that inform antitrust, consumer protection, and business regulation policy in the United States.
 With a staff of approximately 80 PhD-holding applied microeconomists, BE plays an essential role in virtually all aspects of the FTC’s mission while striving to maintain a quality of economic analysis that rivals work done in major universities’ economics departments.
-BE’s most recent hires have obtained PhDs from UCLA, the University of Chicago, the University of California-Davis, the Ohio State University, the University of Maryland, the University of Michigan, the University of Minnesota, Northwestern University, the University of Virginia, and Washington University-St. Louis.
+BE’s most recent hires have obtained PhDs from Princeton University, Duke University, University of California – San Diego, and University of Texas at Austin.

 Much of the casework done by BE is economic analysis of issues related directly to law enforcement activities, such as case investigation or litigation support.
 Other activities involve policy analysis and research related to the FTC’s consumer protection and antitrust missions.
 It is important that FTC economists maintain a current set of theoretical and empirical modeling skills.
 To this end, independent research is encouraged and supported.
 FTC economists regularly present their work at seminars and conferences, and publish in top journals.
 Economists may also have opportunities to share their experience through the FTC’s International Technical Assistance program, which fosters policy development and law enforcement around the globe.

-Economists in BE benefit from numerous opportunities to advance their research careers, and their scholarly output takes a variety of forms, including publications in economics journals, working papers, and Bureau and Commission reports.
+Economists in BE benefit from numerous opportunities to advance their research careers.
+Scholarly output takes a variety of forms including publications in economics journals, working papers, and Bureau and Commission reports.
 A large group of well-qualified and experienced research and data analysts provides high quality support to the economic staff.
 Economists in BE are also eligible to apply for the Kramer Fellowship, which allows them to pursue academic interests for nine months at either Harvard University or the University of Chicago.

 Seminars and Conferences